 No college student facing a disciplinary charge that might result in suspension or expulsion should proceed without an attorney experienced in representing students in college disciplinary proceedings.

 Having successfully represented clients in complex litigation matters for nearly four decades, I began representing college students faced with serious disciplinary charges, when I became aware of rampant injustice on our college campuses.
-I decided to use my talents and experience to help college students so that they do not have to face the disciplinary process alone or with unskilled advisers.
+I decided to use my talents and experience as a Massachusetts college student disciplinary defense lawyer to help college students so that they do not have to face the disciplinary process alone or with unskilled advisers.

 A college education is the most significant investment that most families make, other than purchasing a home.
 Despite the lifelong importance of a college degree, colleges and universities often provide college students facing potential suspension or expulsion, with inadequate procedural protections.